Sustainability in Wine: D6 Research Paper for WSET4 Diploma

 - I tried to assign these clusters of information and ideas to one of the questions we needed to answer.
 If they didn’t fit one of them, I looked if it sparked another, more valid point or supporting argument.
 If not, I deleted the cluster.

-- For the clusters that made the cut, since I was using MS Word, I added the information sources to the software’s built-in bibliography and referencing functionality.
+- Since I was using MS Word, for the clusters that made the cut, I added the information sources to the software’s built-in bibliography and referencing functionality.
 It’s easy to learn and Word can build your bibliography automatically from there, formatted according to a choice of referencing systems.
-Check out this Microsoft Support article for more information.
+Check out this Microsoft Support article (incl. demo video) for more information.

 - Then I started writing my first draft.
 Not editing or second-guessing too much.
 Just writing.
 Editing comes later.